OSGeo/PROJ/CONTRIBUTING.md

 PROJ has a wide and varied user base.
 Some are highly skilled geodesists with a deep knowledge of map projections and reference systems, some are GIS software developers and others are GIS users.
-All users, regardless of the profession or skill level, has the ability to contribute to PROJ.
-Here's a few suggestion on how:
+All users, regardless of the profession or skill level, have the ability to contribute to PROJ.
+Here are a few suggestions on how:

 * Help PROJ-users that is less experienced than yourself.
 * Write a bug report